-It dawned on us, 4 years ago, while using our 40′ Blue Bird Wanderlodge Coach, that a late-model, high-tech clean diesel, agile van is a great thing to drive around the country in, compared to a lumbering RV built on a truck or bus chassis.
+It dawned on us, a few years ago, while using our beautiful 1990 40′ Blue Bird Wanderlodge Coach, that maybe a late-model, high-tech clean diesel, agile van is a great thing to drive around the country in, compared to a lumbering giant RV built on a truck or bus chassis.
 We decided that all that extra roominess is just not worth the effort of hauling the bohemoth over all the mountains and the plains.
 However, if it’s too cramped, or doesn’t include all of the creature-comfort features, then it’s not as fun and relaxing when camped.
 Let alone living in for months at a time.
 And so the challenge is to create a completely full-featured RV in this small space, which, surprisingly, no major manufacturer has been able to do.
-We looked at every possible Sprinter-based production RV available, and they all suffered major, glaring limitations like small fresh tanks, smaller galleys, even smaller wardrobe closets, and microscopic “cocktail” dinette tables.
+We looked at every possible Sprinter-based production RV available, and they all suffered major, glaring limitations like small fresh water tanks, smaller galleys, even smaller wardrobe closets, and microscopic “cocktail” dinette tables.
 Not to mention almost no extra storage room whatsoever for things you need for an enjoyable trip.
 Things like chairs, table, BBQ, hammock, bikes, recreational equipment, etc. We’re building this Wunderlodge, not just for the fun and challenge of the project, but because we simply cannot find any rig, anywhere close to filling our needs.
 And we plan to do a lot of traveling.

 Designer/Builder/Owner Fred Bellows